James Rodríguez: Envigado

-Born in Cúcuta, Norte de Santander, James spent his childhood in the city of Ibagué, Tolima.
+Born in Cúcuta, Norte de Santander, Rodríguez spent his childhood in the city of Ibagué, Tolima.
 He was born to ex-footballer Wilson James Rodríguez Bedoya and Maria Del Pilar Rubio.

-James started his professional football career in 2006 with the Colombian second division club Envigado, with which he reached the Colombian first division through the 2007 promotion.
+Rodríguez started his professional career in 2006 with Colombian club Envigado.
+Although the club suffered relegation at the end of the year, he and Gio Moreno played key roles in helping the team secure promotion by winning the 2007 Primera B title on penalties.
 He became the second youngest Colombian player to start a professional match, playing his first match on 21 May 2006, at the age of 14.

 Banfield

 2008

-In 2008, he was signed by Argentine team Banfield.
-He made his first team debut on 7 February 2009, and scored his first goal for the club on 27 February with a long range strike in a 3–1 victory over Rosario Central.
+In February 2008, Rodríguez was signed by Argentine team Banfield, and played a year with the club's youth teams.
+He made his first team debut on 7 February 2009 and became the youngest foreigner in Argentine football history in the process.
+He scored his first goal for the club on 27 February with a long range strike in a 3–1 victory over Rosario Central.
 He finished his first season with a goal in 11 appearances.